sajibsrs/sajibsrs/README.md

 ## Sajidur Rahman
-- 🔥 Currently working with NodeJS, Golang, TypeScript and ReactJS.
+- 🔥 Currently working with PHP, NodeJS, TypeScript and ReactJS.
 - 😍 Interested in software architecture, testing, automation, performance and security.
 - 🐸 Looking to collaborate on Golang, TypeScript and PHP projects.
 - 💕 Love Programming, Music, Books, Technology, Electronics, Painting.